 |How can I fulfill my responsibility when I struggle with burnout?|

 When I searched for help with genealogy burnout, I found reference articles that didn't articulate my problem.
 I'm not burnt out because I have been researching a brick wall and nothing seems to be working.
-The common 'set it aside' recommendation to overcome the issue won't work.
+The standard 'set it aside' recommendation to overcome the issue won't work.

 |What's your problem momma?|